pyroesp/GBDSO/README.md

 - ~~Change potentiometer footprint to match BOM list component~~
 The potentiometer I bought fits the footprint, so no need to change the footprint.
+However, the pot has some metalic piece at the bottom, so you can't have exposed vias beneath it.
+I've moved the vias so they wouldn't interfere with the pot.
 - ~~Change orientation of potentiometer on PCB so both are the same~~
 Orientation of pots fixed.